 What is construction cost per square foot?

 Construction cost per square foot is the average amount it costs to build one square foot of a structure.
-It includes:
+It includes labor, materials, mechanical systems (HVAC, plumbing, electrical), and site work (grading, excavation).

 Does construction cost per square foot include land?